Comfort food season is here and that means one thing in the Midwest: hotdish, casseroles, and soup.

 Because it is concentrated – or condensed – it’s not intended to be consumed as it is.

-If you want to enjoy the cream of mushroom soup as an actual soup, dilute this condensed soup with vegetable stock, or even water, until the flavor and texture is what you desire.
+If you want to enjoy this cream of mushroom soup recipe as an actual soup, dilute this condensed soup with vegetable stock, or even water, until the flavor and texture is what you desire.
 It’s much too thick and concentrated to eat on its own.

 With just a few simple ingredients, you’ll have homemade condensed mushroom soup in no time!
 Here’s what you’ll need: